 This is a more expensive type of litter but in my opinion, it is the best for absorbing odours.
 Urine is absorbed into the litter, and only solids need to be scooped out.
 This is the type of litter I use for our cat now.
 But as we only have one, the cost isn’t a factor.
 I like this type because it is dust tree and tracking is minimal.

 These are finely shaved wood pellets which are used with litter boxes with a sieve type tray.
 The litter sits in the sieve insert and when the cat goes to the toilet, the wet wood pellets dissolve to sawdust and fall into the tray along with the urine.
 Leaving the top layer try.
 I found this type of litter to be quite good when I had a lot of cats.

-I have tried many types and brands of cat litter, but always go back to a preferred brand of clumping clay litter.
+I have tried many types and brands of cat litter but always go back to a preferred brand of clumping clay litter.
 I recently tried a brand of clumping corn litter by Rufus and Coco.
-I had recently gone from two to four cats and was struggling with litter tray odours, despite scooping trays twice a day and fully changing the litter twice a week.
+We had just gone from two to four cats and I was struggling with litter tray odours, despite scooping trays twice a day and fully changing the litter twice a week.
 This litter is fully flushable or you can put it on your garden beds (always remove solids first and don’t use any type of cat litter where you grow fruit or vegetables).
 It has a nice natural smell and there have been absolutely no litter tray odours since switching to this product.
-I was really surprised at just how well the corn litter has performed and have now switched to the corn litter.
+I was really surprised at just how well the corn litter has performed.

 How often should cat litter be changed?